gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 Lock your wallet again, but this time unlock it with "for staking only" ticked.

-## How long does it take to start receiving Research (Crunching) credit?

-This depends on several factors.
-You must have some coins, to begin with, the general recommendation currently is around 5000 (at the time of writing this that would stake on average about once a month).
-You must send a "beacon", this is how your information is populated into the Network which controls payments, see [Mining setup](Mining-Setup "wikilink").
-You must have over 100 RAC on at least 1 whitelisted BOINC project before you can send a beacon to receive Research credit.
-After your CPID is in the Network, all research credits you earn will accrue in a "savings account" for a rolling 14 day period.
-You have up to 2 full weeks to stake a block without losing any research credit earned.

 ## What should I put in my config-file for Gridcoin-Research?